Transitioning to Natural Deodorant: Why Do Some Experience an Adjustment Period?

 Irritant contact dermatitis is the most common type of contact dermatitis.

-This nonallergic skin reaction occurs when a substance damages your the protective outer layer of the skin by removing the surface oils that protect it.
+This nonallergic skin reaction occurs when a substance irritates the protective outer layer of the skin.
 The nature and extent of the rash depend on

 - how much of the irritant was present